-Federal agencies respond to Enbridge oil spill in industrial area east of Edmonton
+Federal agencies respond to Enbridge oil spill east of Edmonton

 The spill is the second for Enbridge that the NEB and the TSB have responded to this year — the first being a leak of about 961,000 litres of light crude oil condensate from a pipeline on Feb.
 17 in the same area.

-Enbridge said the February spill, which was initially estimated to be 200,000 litres, was caused by construction company Ledcor doing work for TransCanada Corp. on an Enbridge right of way.
+Enbridge said the February spill, which was initially estimated to be 200,000 litres, happened while TransCanada Corp. and its contractor Ledcor were working on an Enbridge right of way.
 The TSB is investigating.Report Typo/Error